 The Intensive Practice Program is time set aside each year when practitioners can make personal and collective commitments to intensify their practice.

+The theme of the Intensive Practice Period this year is “The Heart of Practice in the World: The Vimalakirti Sutra.”
 Prior to signing up participants are required to craft a personal plan for their own Intensive Practice and to meet with a preceptor to discuss the plan.
 More details, a brochure, a set of worksheets, and registration are found on the website through the button below.